glacials/splits-io/docs/api.md

 ## Pagination
 Routes that return array resources are paginated to 20 items per page.
 To get a specific page of results, add `?page=N` to your API hit.
 The default page is page 1.
-You'll find pagination info in the headers of every paginated response under the `Link`, `Total`, and `Per-Page` fields.
+You'll find pagination info in the HTTP headers of every paginated response under the `Link`, `Total`, and `Per-Page` fields.

 ## Overview of routes